vmware-archive/isv-docs/content/releases/pcf2_7.md

 Hello Pivotal Partners,

-* PCF 2.7 is scheduled for release in mid-September
+* PCF 2.7 has been released on [PivNet](https://network.pivotal.io/products/elastic-runtime#/releases/467372)

 With this release, we have a handful of changes that require attention from tile authors.
+See the complete list of breaking changes in the [release notes](https://docs.pivotal.io/platform/2-7/pcf-release-notes/breaking-changes.html)

 PCF 2.4 release will move to End of General Support (EOGS) once PCF 2.7 is released.